markjacksonfishing/katacoda/secure/secure-psp-advanced/step03.md

 There are multiple ways to install the sysdig-agent.
 One of our favourites is using Helm Charts.
-You can review our [documentation](https://docs.sysdig.com/en/agent-installation.html) or [katacoda scenarios](www.academy.sysdig.com) to learn more about other installation methods.
+You can review our [documentation](https://docs.sysdig.com/en/agent-installation.html) or [materials] (www.academy.sysdig.com) to learn more about other installation methods.

 First, let’s install and update Helm and create a new namespace for the agent.
 And create a namespace for the agent.